 If you’ve never heard of this program check out this intro video to learn more about how ZBrush works.

-Chances are if you’re reading this article then you already know how ZBrush works or that it’s used in concept art.
-But you probably don’t know where to start learning.
+Chances are if you’re reading this you already know ZBrush is used in concept art.
+But you probably don’t know how to start learning.
 So I’ve collected the top 10 ZBrush books to help beginners get their feet wet while also helping more advanced users improve their skills.

 Introducing ZBrush 3rd Edition